-PURPOSE: The United State Department of Agricultural (USDA), Food and Nutrition Service (FNS), Food Distribution Division (FDD) conducts a variety of training activities, including webinars, conference presentations, and one-on-one technical assistance, to help our partners operate the USDA Foods programs efficiently and effectively.
+PURPOSE: The United States Department of Agricultural (USDA), Food and Nutrition Service (FNS), Food Distribution Division (FDD) conducts a variety of training activities, including webinars, conference presentations, and one-on-one technical assistance, to help our partners operate the USDA Foods programs efficiently and effectively.
 State Distributing Agencies managing USDA Foods in schools are key stakeholders and one of our main target audiences for training.
 Due to the complexity of the program, new staff members often have a sharp learning curve.
 The purpose of this survey is to learn more about the training needs of State Agency staff, particularly newer staff but also those with some experience, so that we can tailor future training accordingly.
 This feedback will allow us to understand the topics of interest, method of training, and timing that will be most effective.